If you earn a high income and pay into a pension plan, it’s important to be aware of the tapered pension annual allowance.

 If you think your annual income level falls within the boundaries of the tapered annual allowance, it is important to understand your exposure to avoid incurring an unexpected tax charge.
 A financial adviser can help you work out what your annual allowance is and advise on adjusting your contributions accordingly.

 You might be able to ‘carry forward’ any unused annual allowance from the previous three tax years to increase the amount you can build up in pensions in the current tax year.
+However, the rules are complex, so it’s important to seek advice.

 Other tax reliefs might be available to help you minimise your exposure to the tapered annual allowance.
-For example, you could reduce your gross income by using salary sacrifice to contribute to charities, or purchase childcare vouchers or protection insurance through work schemes.
+For example, you could reduce your gross income by using salary sacrifice to contribute to charities or purchase childcare vouchers or protection insurance through work schemes.

 Our advisers can help you use other tax-efficient saving vehicles, such as Individual Savings Accounts (ISAs), to save for the future.
 Although your contributions will be out of your net income, your investment gains will not incur tax while invested or when you make withdrawals.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
-This does not constitute tax or legal advice.
+RBC Brewin Dolphin is not a tax specialist and this does not constitute tax advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
+You should always check the tax implications with an accountant or tax specialist.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.
 Information contained in this document is believed to be reliable and accurate, but without further investigation cannot be warranted as to accuracy or completeness.

-Sign up to our newsletter for expert insights on investing for the future, saving for retirement, passing on assets to the next generation, and much more.
+Get financial planning tips straight to your inboxSign up to our newsletter for expert insights on investing for the future, saving for retirement, passing on assets to the next generation, and much more. |

 Take control of your finances